dozius/TwisterSister/docs/README.md

 Enable/disable showing a popup notification when banks are changed.

+### Swap Group Folding

+By default groups will be folded while navigating unless shift is held.
+Enabling this swaps this behaviour.

 ### Device Row Color

 Sets the color used for knobs 5-8 in the [track & device bank](#Track-&-Device-Bank-(Bank-1)).
 This